Scott Emerson (politician): Post politics

 After leaving parliament in 2017 Emerson returned to business consultancy and journalism, writing columns for The Australian and as a contributor on Sky News Australia.

 In August 2020 Emerson became the host of The Scott Emerson Drive Show on Brisbane talkback radio station 4BC, saying he was "back to being a poacher from a gamekeeper".

 In May 2022, in the week after the 2022 Australian federal election, Emerson’s interview with Labor Party senior frontbencher Tanya Plibersek sparked national headlines when Plibersek likened incoming Coalition leader and former senior Liberal Party minister Peter Dutton to Harry Potter villain Voldemort.
 Plibersek later apologised to Dutton with Prime Minister Anthony Albanese saying her comments were a mistake.

 In July 2022 he was appointed to the new role of political contributor across Nine Entertainment’s national radio network.
-He also became a director of national consulting and lobbying firm GXO Strategies.
+He also became a director of national government and media consulting firm GXO Strategies.

 Personal life

-Described as an avid adventurer, Emerson has trekked the Himalayas including the 5400m Thorong La pass, climbed the 5900m Mount Kilimanjaro and trekked the Kokoda Trail.
-He has also rock climbed Kangaroo Point Cliffs, abseiled Brisbane's AMP tower and swung off the Goodwill Bridge for charity and swam with sharks.